 - changing project milestones

-- extending the timeframe for completing the project but within the maximum year period as at section 2.2.
+- extending the timeframe for completing the project

 - changing project activities

 The program does not allow for:

 an increase of grant funds.

 If you want to propose changes to the grant agreement, you must put them in writing before the project end date.
 We can provide you with a variation request template.